-The Kerry Bittner Communication Award is for the best communicator in the annual Research Operating Grant Competition.
-This award is presented annually to a Principal Investigator(s) who receives the highest overall communication score in the competition.
+The Kerry Bittner Communication Award is for the best communicator in the annual MMSF Operating Grant Competition.
+This award is presented annually to a Principal Investigator who receives the highest overall communication score in the competition.
 It may be shared in the event of a tie.
-Selection is based on the quality of the oral/visual presentation to the MMSF adjudication panel.
-The award is valued in the amount of \$1,000.00 (Cdn) as a supplement to the awarded grant amount.
+Selection is based on the quality of the oral/visual presentation to the MMSF panel.
+The award is valued in the amount of \$1,000.00 (Cdn) as a supplement to the adjudicated amount of the grant.